-To enhance Councilmembers' ability to communicate with staff and the public, the City Council office is equipped with a computer and telephones with voicemail.
-The Council can also receive and send faxes.
+To enhance Councilmembers' ability to communicate with staff and the public, the City Council offices are equipped with computers and telephones with voicemail.

 Councilmembers may be connected from their home to the City's computer network.
-Information Services staff will provide initial assistance in setting up necessary software and hardware.
+Information Technology staff will provide initial assistance in setting up necessary software and hardware.
 While staff will maintain those computer applications related to City affairs, staff cannot provide assistance for personal computer applications.
-When individual Councilmembers have completed their term of office, any installed software and external modems must be returned to the City.
+When individual Councilmembers have completed their term of office, any installed software and City equipment must be returned to the City.

 These technologies facilitate efficient communication by Councilmembers.
 However, their use also raises important legal issues to which Councilmembers must pay special attention.
 First, the Brown Act prohibits members from using "technological devices" to develop a concurrence by a majority regarding an action to be taken by the Council.
 "Technological devices" under the Brown Act include phones, faxes, computer email, public access cable TV and video.
-Councilmembers should not use e-mail, faxes or phones for communicating with other Councilmembers in order to develop a majority position on any particular issue that may come before the full Council.
+Councilmembers should not use email, faxes or phones for communicating with other Councilmembers in order to develop a majority position on any particular issue that may come before the full Council.
+The Brown Act was recently amended to prohibit Councilmembers' use of internet-based social media platforms to discuss among themselves business of a specific nature that is within the subject matter jurisdiction of the City Council.
+Councilmembers are specifically prohibited from responding directly to any communication on an internet-based social media platform regarding posts relating to such business that is made, posted, or shared by any other Councilmember.

-Second, be aware that most emails sent by Councilmembers probably are public records under the Public Records Act.
+Second, be aware that emails sent by Councilmembers regarding City business are public records under the Public Records Act.
 Even though it does not create paper, sending email is more similar to mailing a letter than placing a telephone call.
 The information in the email is stored on the computer network until deleted, and may continue to exist on the network's back-up systems even after being deleted.
 As a result, emails can become records of the City maintained in the course of business, and thus available for public disclosure under the Public Records Act.